lalmat/nRelay-client-php/README.md

 Get Started
 ===========

-Once you've installed nodejs, and a Web Server with PHP, put this projet in your web root.

-In a first terminal, go to the nRelay-bridge directory then ignite the realtime bridge :
-$ node nRelay-bridge.js

-In your Web Browser, point to http://localhost/[YOUR_PATH_TO]/nRelay-server/ Then you sould see a connection in your first terminal, open the console (F12)
+Once you've installed and runing the nRelay server, point your browser to http://localhost/[YOUR_PATH_TO]/nRelay-client-php/ Then you sould see a connection in your first terminal, open the console (F12) browser's console !

-Start a second terminal, and go to the nRelay-server directory
-$ php push_sample.php

-The message trigged by php sould be viewed in the first terminal AND you web browser's console !
+try to send message, connect more browsers and voilà !

 Now you can build realtime webapps with ease !

-;)
-You're welcome.
+Just look at the code.

 In this app
 ===========

-Bridge : Written in Javascript, with NodeJS and Socket.IO ServerSample : Written in PHP using Elephant.IO,
+PHP Client : Written in PHP using Elephant.IO,

-I'm looking for help to adapt this in Ruby (with dkastner or markjeee).
+JS  Client : Using Socket.IO client.